LucyHCollins/Teacher_Turnover/README.md

 Run env\Scripts\activate.bat

-## Methods and Rationale
-Explanation of why this is a suitable and effective approach

 ## Technologies Used
   Pandas was used to clean and minpulate the data sets This project was developed in Jupyter Notebooks to allow for clean, narrative-driven presentation of the code and the results.
-  Visualizations were created in Tableau Public
+  Visualizations were created using matplotlib.

 ## Data Source